learn-co-curriculum/phrg-git-add-patch/README.md

 Stage this hunk [y,n,q,a,d,s,e,?]?
 ```

-Based on the "hunk" provided, it looks like if we used `y` we would still be staging too many of our changes.
+Based on the hunk provided, it looks like if we used `y` we would still be staging too many of our changes.
 So let's `split` this hunk with the `s` option:

 ```
 Stage this hunk [y,n,q,a,d,s,e,?]? s